Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 </body>

-</html>Ktor inserted a child template where we wanted it.
+</html>Ktor inserted the child template where we defined the insert point.

 Conclusion